dvhar/slurm/README.md

 - Slurmd spool directory: `/var/spool/slurmd`
 - PAM Slurm: `/lib64/security/pam_slurm.so`

-- currently works on 2 vagrant machines
-- examples directory predates my tinkering with it, may not work now
+- examples directory predates my tinkering with it, may be deprecated

 Platforms
 ---------